meteor/meteor/content/using-packages.md

 meteor npm shrinkwrap
 ```

-This will create an `npm-shrinkwrap.json` file containing the exact versions of each depedency, and you should check this file into source control.
+This will create an `npm-shrinkwrap.json` file containing the exact versions of each dependency, and you should check this file into source control.
 For even more precision (the contents of a given version of a package *can* change), and to avoid a reliance on the NPM server during deployment, you can consider using [`npm shrinkpack`](#npm-shrinkpack) also.
 We'll cover that in the advanced section.

 <h2 id="atmosphere">Atmosphere Packages</h2>

+Atmosphere packages are packages written specifically for Meteor.
+Atmosphere packages have several advantages over NPM when used with Meteor.
+In particular, Atmosphere packages can:

-Atmosphere Packages are packages written directly for Meteor.
-Aside from being the only way to depend on core Meteor packages, such as `ddp` and `blaze`, there are good reasons why packages have been written for the Atmosphere system:
+- Depend on core Meteor packages, such as `ddp` and `blaze`

- - Atmosphere packages can include other file, including CSS, and static assets.
+- Include non-javascript files including CSS and static assets
- - Atmosphere packages can take advantage of Meteor's [build system](build-tool.html) and be written in different languages such as CoffeeScript.
+- Take advantage of Meteor's [build system](build-tool.html) to be automatically transpiled from languages like CoffeeScript and SASS
- - Atmosphere packages have a well defined way to set out different entrypoints for client and server code, enabling different behaviour in each context (and shipping client-only code).
+- Have a well defined way to ship different code for client and server, enabling different behavior in each context
- - Atmosphere packages can themselves be build plugins for Meteor's build system.
+- Include build plugins for Meteor's build system
- - Atmosphere packages can include pre-built binary code for the different server architectures Meteor runs on.
+- Include pre-built binary code for different server architectures, such as Linux or Windows

 You can search for Atmosphere Packages at the [Atmosphere website](https://atmospherejs.com).

 <h3 id="installing-atmosphere">Installing Atmosphere Packages</h3>